Richard-Sti/csiborgtools_public/README.md

 # CSiBORG tools

 ## :scroll: Short-term TODO
+- [ ] Make a nice plot comparing the SZ clusters and their number density
 - [x] Compare empirical $M_{500c}$ to the NFW expectation.
 - [ ] Calculate catalogues for all realisations.
 - [x] Add shortcut function for loading a catalogue